-However, if due to the page width, the iFrame 'width' falls below 992px, the iFrame content will be responsively re-rendered to display the same feed, but in list format as follows...
+However, if due to the page width, the iFrame 'width' falls below 992px, the iFrame content will be responsively re-rendered to display the same feed in a list format as follows...

 Smaller screen devices may also render your web page and featured events block in this same list format.

-Embed an event's sign-up form in your website
+Embedding an individual event page in your website

-Ordinarily, when someone clicks on an event in your web-embedded ChurchSuite calendar, the event page opens in a new browser page.
-However it's also possible to embed an event page, or just part of the event page (perhaps the sign-up form) into an existing page on your website.
+When someone clicks on an event from your web-embedded ChurchSuite calendar or featured events list, the Event Page opens in a new browser page.
+However it's possible to embed an Event Page into a page on your own website.
 This might be useful in the context of certain church events where you already have a webpage styled and designed for your particular event, and you just want to embed the ChurchSuite sign-up form for that event, rather than re-direct the user to the ChurchSuite event page in a new browser page.

-Clicking 'Embed' opens the event embed code generator.
-Select (or deselect) each of the display options you require and click 'Preview' to see what the event page will look like.
-Once you are happy with your customised event embed page, simply copy the Embed Code from ChurchSuite into the 'source code' of the page on your website where you would like the event page embedded.
-Click 'Done' when you are finished to close the Customise Embed window.
+On the Embed customisation pop-up that opens, select (or deselect) each of the display Options you require and click Preview to see what the event page will look like.
+Once you are happy, simply copy the Embed Code from ChurchSuite into the source code or embed block section of the page on your website where you would like the event page embedded.
+Click Done when you are finished.